Mte90/Contribute-to-opensource-the-right-way/manuscript/appendix.md

 * For every point write a tiny sentence
 * When finished review all the points and start improving on the sentences
 * Probably you will see that you need to add more points
-* Add photo or external resources to improve the quality of the report
+* Add photos or external resources to improve the quality of the report
 * Don’t forget to indicate at the beginning the names of the people that joined
     * Also, remember the compliments
 * Divide the discussion on a daily basis to show the progress